Rust 07. Modules, Smart Pointers, Concurrency, and Async

 - Modules use

 mod,pub, and paths to structure code and control visibility.
-Evidence: Managing Growing Projects with Packages, Crates, and Modules Box<T>,Rc<T>, andRefCell<T>are representative smart-pointer tools for heap allocation, single-thread shared ownership, and interior mutability.
-Evidence: Smart Pointers, [Using Boxto Point to Data on the Heap](https://doc.rust-lang.org/book/ch15-01-box.html), [Rc , the Reference Counted Smart Pointer](https://doc.rust-lang.org/book/ch15-04-rc.html), [RefCell and the Interior Mutability Pattern](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html) - Rust supports threads, message passing, and shared-state concurrency at the standard-library level, while using the type system to reduce unsafe sharing patterns.
-Evidence: Fearless Concurrency
+Evidence: Managing Growing Projects with Packages, Crates, and Modules Meaning: a module is not only a way to split files.
+It also defines what names are visible outside a boundary.
+Box<T>,Rc<T>, andRefCell<T>are representative smart-pointer tools for heap allocation, single-thread shared ownership, and interior mutability.
+Evidence: Smart Pointers, [Using Boxto Point to Data on the Heap](https://doc.rust-lang.org/book/ch15-01-box.html), [Rc , the Reference Counted Smart Pointer](https://doc.rust-lang.org/book/ch15-04-rc.html), [RefCell and the Interior Mutability Pattern](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html) Meaning: read smart pointers as tools that refine ownership and borrowing rules, not as hard syntax only because they contain the word pointer. - Rust supports threads, message passing, and shared-state concurrency at the standard-library level, while using the type system to reduce unsafe sharing patterns.
+Evidence: Fearless Concurrency Meaning: the concurrency examples are not only about thread APIs.
+They also show how types enforce safer sharing conditions.

 - The simplest beginner practice flow still starts from a